Personality Types in the Classroom: Understanding How

 There are dozens of different personality tests available online that claim to tell you whether you're introverted, extroverted, etc. But is it really worth spending money on a personality type test?

-There are plenty of other factors that influence our behavior, including our upbringing, culture, environment, and genetics.
+There are plenty of other factors that influence our behaviour, including our upbringing, culture, environment, and genetics.
 So while knowing your personality type might be fun, it's probably not going to change much about who you are or how you act.

 Plus, personality tests aren't always accurate.
 Some companies offer personality tests that are based on questionable research methods, and others are just plain inaccurate.
 And since personality tests are subjective, they can lead to arguments among friends and family members.